GNU nano -- a simple editor, inspired by Pico

 of "subscribe", where <name> is the list you want to subscribe to.

-To report a bug, please file a description of the problem on nano's
+If you find a bug, please file a detailed description of the problem

 When in any file of this package a copyright notice mentions a